 Snorkelling: With full use of snorkel gear for the day, you can walk right into the water to explore the magnificent reef system that surrounds the island.
 Just offshore a kaleidoscope of marine life beckons to be discovered: colourful corals, parrot and lionfish, turtles, cuttle fish, rays and giant clams.

-Paddle Boarding and Giant Trampoline: In the company of your guide, you try out a paddle board or a sea kayak to explore fringing coral reefs and private beaches accessible only by boat.
+SUP Paddle Boarding: In the company of your SUP guide, you try out a paddle board to explore fringing coral reefs and private beaches accessible only by boat.

 Turtle Rehabilitation Centre: During your visit you also visit the island’s Turtle Rehabilitation Centre where a collection of volunteers help save sick and injured sea turtles by looking after them until they are ready to be released back into the ocean.